6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 For example, coffee giant Starbucks has an average order value of around $8.

-However, Starbucks’ customer purchase frequency, combined with their retention strategy, nets the business roughly $25,000 in customer lifetime value.
-Crazy!
+However, Starbuck’s customer purchase frequency, combined with its retention strategy, nets the business roughly $25,000 in customer lifetime value.
+Crazy, right?

 If your business falls into the right-hand side of the matrix, you need to think about shifting your focus from retention to acquisition (assuming you’re not a new business).

 But no matter where you fall on the matrix, you should never neglect either acquisition or retention.